FredGH/extractor/README.md

 * Build Package:
     * python3 setup.py sdist bdist_wheel
     * pip3 install -e .
+    * [Optional]:
+        * In case you get this error, then follows the resolution steps:
+            * Error: "[...]Cargo, the Rust package manager, is not installed or is not on PATH.
+This package requires Rust and Cargo to compile extensions. [...]"
+            * Resilution Steps:
+                * In the venv terminal:
+                    * run curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
+                    * . "$HOME/.cargo/env"
+                    *  pip3 install -e .
 * Tag New Release & Push:
     * git tag 0.0.x -m "Release details"
     * git push origin 0.0.x